zalando/skipper/docs/tutorials/auth.md

 ```

-A client request with correct specifying credentials:
+A client request with the correct credentials:

 ```
 % curl captain:apassword@localhost:8080/ -v